andmast/andmast/README.md

 ### About me
 A passionate 💻 full-stack software engineer from 🏠 Toronto, Cananda.

 I always look to exceed expectations and am effective both working as an individual and as part of a team.
-I'm looking for new challenges, learning new skills, and having a positive attitude.
+I'm looking for new challenges, learning new skills, and keeping a positive attitude.

 <details>
     <summary>😁 Fun facts 😁</summary>